mikeraab/docker101/Participant-Guide.md

 $ docker run username/docker-whale
 ```

-> *Note, if no tag is used, the default tag is "latest"*
+> *Note - if no tag is used, the default tag is "latest"*

 **Add the registry to OCCS and run your image there**

 On the OCCS Registries Page, create and save a new Registry definition using your Docker hub account, email, username and password.
 You can also add a description.

-> *Note that the URL for your Docker Hub repo/account should be in this format: index.docker.io/username*
+> *Note - that the URL for your Docker Hub repo/account should be in this format: index.docker.io/username*

-> *Clicking the Validate button will show a green banner, indicating a successful Docker Login to the account*
+> *Clicking the "Validate" button will show a green banner, indicating a successful Docker Login to the account*

 <img src=images/011-add-registry.png />